KevinCarr42/Adding-Machines/README.md

 * Investigate approaches and trade-offs required for these models to make predictions correctly / optimally.
 * Investigate deep neural networks in greater detail.
 * Investigate other basic mathematical functions (e.g., multiplication, exponentiation, inequalities).
-* Use a similar project approach to investigate classification.
+* Use a similar project approach to investigate a classification problem.